How to keep donors engaged and giving using appropriate strategies

 An economic downturn shouldn’t be a time to discontinue your organization’s marquee fundraising events targeting sustained, mid-to-large donors.
 In a down economy, your organization has the ability to bring your supporter community together and provide special moments of inspiration and maybe even perspective.
 Remember that an economic downturn could mean better negotiation power for your organization when acquiring a venue and vendors for the event.

-Extra tip: Through the years, it’s been our experience that first-time events should not be planned and held during an economic downturn.
-New events that are planned and committed before a downturn are fine.
+Extra tip: Through the years, it’s our experience that inaugural events should be delayed if planned during an economic downturn if possible.

 What are some fundraising and communications strategies you recommend during an economic downturn?